mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 Add `tf_time_loading_item_panels .0005` to `autoexec.cfg`.

-## Players' sprays are not working even with the module enabled

-Players' sprays are treated like a decal in-game.
-To get sprays to work, you have to set the `decals` module to at least `low`.

 ## Particle-related errors in console

 Ignore these, as these happen in a clean TF2 installation and only Valve can fix them.